speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ## Objectives

-- To introduce CPU scheduling, which is the basis for multiprogrammed  operating systems
+- To introduce **CPU scheduling**, which is the basis for multiprogrammed operating systems
 - To describe various CPU-scheduling algorithms
 - To discuss evaluation criteria for selecting a CPU-scheduling algorithm  for a particular system
 - To examine the scheduling algorithms of several operating systems